nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 In the case where the compulsory prefixes `-n` and `-i` are not present, a `ParseException` is thrown, prompting the user that the wrong command format has been used.

-The following activity diagram summarizes what happens when the user inputs an add student command:
+The following activity diagram summarises what happens when the user inputs an add student command:

 ![AddStudentActivityDiagram](images/AddStudentActivityDiagram.png)